-Surprisingly, this building was likely the first ever built here, since the land previously served for a long time as the abbey’s cemetery.
+Surprisingly, this building was likely the first ever built here, since the land beneath served for a long time as the abbey’s cemetery.

-(So if you hear wailing at night, it might be a tourist who forgot the address of their hotel, or it might be something else entirely.)
+(So if you hear wailing at night on the Freyung, it might be a tourist who forgot the address of their hotel, or it might be something else entirely.)